csswizardry/harry.is/_posts/2021-01-31-4-watts-per-kilogram.md

 **I did it.**

 In fact, on the day I weighed in at 81.4kg.
 332 ÷ 81.4 = 4.078624079w/kg.
-But I’
+But
-comfortable rounding it down to 4w/kg—it means I can eat a little more now.
+I’m comfortable rounding it down to 4w/kg—it means I can eat a little more now.

 ## Verdict